 Commodities tend to give investors a sense of security.
-Gold is especially popular during political and economical turmoil.
+Gold is especially popular during political and economical turmoil as the current COVID rally is making abundantly clear.
 The presence of a tangible asset at the other end of the transaction is comforting to those who are at all times geared for the apocalypse.

 While it’s very possible to invest in physical commodities, storing large supplies of rhodium in your home is probably a security risk.
-In the South African market, there are seven ETFs that are backed by physical commodities.
-While it might be difficult to gain access to your platinum supply when the zombies* rise, these ETFs offer opportunities to make money on currency and commodity price movements.
+In the South African market, we have a number of ETFs that invest in physical commodities.
+While it might be difficult to gain access to your platinum supply when the zombies rise, these ETFs offer opportunities to make money on currency and commodity price movements.

 |Absa NewPalladium ETF||0.40%||Absa NewPalladium Fact Sheet|